pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 # Documentation of CO<sub>2</sub>e calculations

 We believe that good solutions come with the use of scientifically sound approaches and transparency.
 This is why we are sharing the information about how we calculate CO<sub>2</sub> emissions from the user inputs.
-For this, we need so-called emission factors, which allow us to convert units of activity (e.g. distance travelled in km) to greenhouse gas emissions in CO<sub>2</sub> equivalents.
+For this, we need so-called emission factors, which allow us to convert units of activity (e.g., distance travelled in km) to greenhouse gas emissions in CO<sub>2</sub> equivalents.

 You can find our source code and data in our git repository: